 Total number of scans

-If you want to search how many times you’re QR Code was scanned, including the duplicate scans.
-Along with the location metric, you can determine the number of scans a top location received.
+If you want to search how many QR Code scans happened, including the duplicate scans.
+You can also determine the number of scans a top location received along with the location metric.
 You can leverage the information to enhance and boost your strategy in that particular location, store, and city.

 Operating system used

 QR Code tracking can also reveal the type of operating system (Android, iOS, Windows Chromes, etc.) used to scan the code.
 For instance, an app company can use the information to increase app downloads for that particular OS only.

 With live-data scanning and reporting, you can also break down the number of scans based on the month, week, day, and hour.
 You can use the data to compare success rates in various time zones.

 Suppose you want to find out how many times a particular iOS device (through IP address), located at Madison Avenue in New York, has scanned your QR Code between 5 PM and 10 PM on Monday and Tuesday.
 In that case, you can do it through Google Analytics Unique QR Code Tracking.

 Google Analytics is the best and most reliable tool to track and analyze QR Codes across a broad spectrum of metrics.
 There are no second thoughts about it.

 Google Analytics is an essential part of digital marketing activities.
 So, you must use its unique features to obtain maximum benefits from your QR Code campaigns.

 For example, you must link your website to Google Analytics if you own one.
 Mainly if you aim to track the website traffic directed via the QR Code scan, i.e., how many users purchased products from your website after scanning the referral QR Code.